- Earthly Powers

 - Burgess’s Booker Prize nomination

-Earthly Powers turns 40 years old in 2020.
-The book was shortlisted for the 1980 Booker Prize, alongside Alice Munro, Anita Desai and the eventual winner William Golding.
+Earthly Powers was published 40 years ago.
+It won the Best Foreign Novel of the Year award in France, and was shortlisted for the 1980 Booker Prize for Fiction, alongside Alice Munro, Anita Desai and William Golding.
 To celebrate #EarthlyPowers40, we’re revisiting one of Anthony Burgess’s most acclaimed novels.
-Expect highlights from our archive, a new podcast, new writing on Earthly Powers and a specially-curated Wiki site dedicated to the book.
+Expect highlights from our archive, a series of podcasts, new articles on Earthly Powers and a Wiki site dedicated to the book.

 What is Earthly Powers about?